a42b/SelfAssessment/Skills/Programming.md

   - linter: 🖐️ used
   - polyfill
   - debugger: 🖐️ used
-  - garbage collection: 🎓 known
+  - garbage collection: 🖐️ used
   - refactoring: 🖐️ used
   - code review: 🖐️ used
   - antipatterns: 🎓 known
-  - paradigm:👂 heard
+  - paradigm: 🖐️ used
-  - algorithm: 🎓 known
+  - algorithm: 🖐️ used
   - magic numbers: 🖐️ used
   - hardcode: 🖐️ used
-  - complexity:👂 heard
+  - complexity: 🖐️ used
   - decomposition: 🖐️ used
   - spaghetti: 🎓 known
   - silver bullet: 🎓 known